Tivix/django-collections/doc_src/customviewlogic.rst

 If we encode the parameters then the end-coders have to encode the parameters.
 If we make the conversions more pronounced to protect our system we will complicate the system.

+The main gap in this solution that the second solution fills is extra context for the template.
+We're going to need extra forms for the extra filtering options we want.

 SOLUTION 2
 **********